Bulimia Symptoms And Characteristics To Be Concerned About

 - The binge eating and compensatory behaviors both occur, on average, at least once per week for at least three months

-As noted, these are the very specific criteria that psychologists and doctors use to define and assign the official diagnosis of Bulimia Nervosa.
+As noted, these are the very specific criteria that health care professionals use to define and assign the official diagnosis of bulimia nervosa.
 To be clear, if you read through this list and think that some but not all these matches for you or your loved one, it does not mean there is no reason to get help.
+It is not uncommon at all for a person to have some symptoms of an eating disorder but not meet the full criteria.

 If you or someone you know are showing any of these symptoms, it is still concerning, and help should be sought before the symptoms worsen.
-In fact, it is better to get help earlier while symptoms are still manageable.
-Learn more about the signs and symptoms you may observe that are certainly concerning:
+In fact, it is better to get help earlier while symptoms are likely to be more manageable.

 Typical Signs and Symptoms of Bulimia

-The essential symptom of Bulimia is binge eating.
+The essential symptom of bulimia is binge eating.
 According to the DSM-5 criteria, a binge is defined as eating a large and excessive amount of food in a short period (two hours or less).
 Frequently, binges are accompanied by feeling a loss of control over how much food is consumed.
-People with Bulimia often feel unable to stop themselves from eating more and more, even if they feel quite full.
-It should be noted, that binging behavior typically distinguishes Bulimia Nervosa from Anorexia Nervosa.
+People with bulimia often feel unable to stop themselves from eating more and more, even if they feel quite full.
+It should be noted, that binging behavior typically distinguishes bulimia nervosa from anorexia nervosa as binging is absent from the diagnostic criteria for anorexia.

-The symptom that distinguishes Bulimia from Binge Eating Disorder is that those with Bulimia also engage in purging behaviors.
+The symptom that distinguishes bulimia from binge eating disorder is that those with bulimia also engage in purging behaviors while those with binge eating disorder do not.
 A purge behavior is intended to eliminate or get rid of the food or calories consumed.
 Most often people purge through vomiting.
 However, some people will use laxatives and diuretics to clear the food from their system.
-Other people will fast (not consume food) ahead of the binge or after the binge.
+Other people will fast ahead of the binge or after the binge.
 Some will use excessive amounts of exercise to eliminate consumed calories.

 Characteristics Associated with Bulimia